Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/grab.rst

 ============

 There are 5 standard orientation references for all transformations.
-You can find out more about transform orientations :doc:`here
+You can find out more about transform orientations :doc:`here </editors/3dview/transform/transform_control/transform_orientations>`.
-</editors/3dview/transform/transform_control/transform_orientations>`.

 .. figure:: /images/3d_interaction_trans_grab_orientation.png

    Orientation choice menu

-- Global (the default)
-- Local
-- Normal
-- Gimbal
-- View

 Each mode is a co-ordinate system in which transformations can be carried out.
 These orientations can be chosen from the pop-up menu to the side of the controls which toggle